Skip to content

 2. To apply this knowledge to develop novel strategies to target this virulent pathogen.

 Our work is highly interdisciplinary and spans multiple areas of cell biology, genetics, chemical biology, protein biochemistry, and biophysics.
 For many proteins, we use Crispr/cas9-based genome editing to tag endogenous parasite proteins for localization and trafficking studies and for conditional regulation of protein expression in blood-stage parasites.
-We exploit the power of in vitro biochemistry to interrogate the functional properties of purified proteins and reconstituted biochemical pathways.
+We exploit the power of in vitro biochemistry to interrogate the structural and functional properties of purified proteins and reconstituted biochemical pathways.
 As appropriate, we also carry out parallel studies in bacteria and yeast or mammalian cells to develop tools and to compare and contrast general metabolic principles in discrete prokaryotic and eukaryotic organisms.

 Heme Metabolism